Kinloss Barracks: History

-RAF Kinloss
+RAF Kinloss (1939–2011)

-The Royal Air Force station RAF Kinloss opened at the site on 1 April 1939 and served as a training airfield during the Second World War.
-After the war it was handed over to Coastal Command to watch over Russian ships and submarines in the Norwegian Sea.
-Until 2010 it was the main base for the RAF's fleet of Nimrod MR2 maritime patrol aircraft.
-It was intended that the MR2 would be replaced by the Nimrod MRA4, but the MRA4 was cancelled in the Strategic Defence and Security Review of October 2010.
-Kinloss then became surplus to RAF use and regular flying operations ceased on 31 July 2011.
+Kinloss was established as a Royal Air Force station on 1 April 1939 and served as a training airfield during the Second World War.
+Following the end of the conflict, the station was transferred to RAF Coastal Command, where it played a central role in monitoring Soviet naval activity, particularly ships and submarines operating in the Norwegian Sea.

+For several decades, Kinloss served as the principal base for the RAF’s fleet of Hawker Siddeley Nimrod MR2 maritime patrol aircraft.
+A planned transition to the upgraded Nimrod MRA4 was cancelled in 2010 as part of the Strategic Defence and Security Review.
+With the withdrawal of the Nimrod fleet, the RAF deemed Kinloss surplus to operational requirements, and regular flying activities ended on 31 July 2011.

-Transfer to British Army
+Transfer to British Army (2011–2012)

-On 18 July 2011, the MOD announced that RAF Kinloss would become a British Army barracks, with army units arriving in 2014 or 2015.
-A further announcement in November 2011 confirmed that 39 Engineer Regiment (Air Support) of the Royal Engineers would move from Waterbeach Barracks, near Cambridge, to Kinloss, in July 2012.
-It was expected that 930 service personnel and their families would move at this time.
-The number of army personnel based at Kinloss would be 41% down on the number of personnel which were present during the RAF's tenure.
+On 18 July 2011, the Ministry of Defence announced that RAF Kinloss would be transferred to the British Army and re‑purposed as a barracks, with the arrival of army units anticipated in 2014 or 2015.
+A subsequent statement issued in November 2011 confirmed that 39 Engineer Regiment (Air Support) of the Royal Engineers would relocate from Waterbeach Barracks, near Cambridge to Kinloss in July 2012.
+It was expected that 930 service personnel and their families would move to Kinloss as part of the transition.
+The number of army personnel stationed at Kinloss following the changeover represented a reduction of about 41% compared with the staffing levels maintained during its period of RAF operation.

-After 73 years as an RAF station, control of Kinloss transferred to the British Army at 1200 on 26 July 2012.
-A ceremony was attended by eight former RAF Kinloss station commanders, the last station commander Group Captain JJ Johnston, the Lord Lieutenant of Moray and invited guests.
+After 73 years as an RAF station, control of Kinloss transferred to the British Army at 12:00 on 26 July 2012.
+A ceremony was held at the station, attended by eight former RAF Kinloss station commanders, the final station commander, Group Captain JJ Johnston, and the Lord Lieutenant of Moray.
 The RAF colours were lowered for the last time and British Army colours raised to mark the new chapter in Kinloss's history.

+Barracks use (2012–present)

+Following the army's move to Kinloss, the refurbishment of four barrack blocks was completed in 2013.
+The project included the upgrade of utility, laundry, shower and toilet facilities and the installation of new fire safety features, carpets and furniture.

+In 2020, UK Prime Minister Boris Johnson visited Kinloss Barracks to receive a briefing on the deployment of three RAF Westland Puma helicopters supporting the National Health Service, and to observe how personnel at the site were assisting in the response COVID-19 pandemic.